 What triggered these improvements?
 There may be more reasons, but the main one is that in the last 6 months, the time spent watching videos on Instagram has grown by 40%.
 And that’s a decent growth rate.

 The Click to Website campaign on Instagram used to be all about simplicity.
 Click on a picture or a button, and you’re taken directly to the predefined website.
 Now, it’s not that way anymore.
 After clicking on the picture, you get a rasterized layer with the website name and URL address.
 You can edit this layer as needed in the Ads Manager.
 This works similarly with the mobile install ads campaign.
 One small difference is that the overlay will read “View in App Store” on iOS and “View in Play Store” on Android instead of the URL address.

 Is the idea of having a lower click-through rate starting to haunt you?
 It certainly is possible.
 The underlying reason for this step is to increase relevant click-throughs to your website and avoid random wanderers.
 Sounds better, right?

 Does all this mean that you should switch to a different social network?
 Definitely… not!
 Work hard on your content, target your audience precisely, and don’t forget to promote.
 Instagram will certainly keep optimizing the algorithm and adding new features as well as options for sponsoring posts.
 It has already been promised that the canvas advertising format will be rolled out in the second half of this year.

 So ready, steady, go!
 Refresh your news, keep up to date.
 And don’t forget to plan your social media content to make it work.
 Kontentino lets you easily plan and approve social media posts, including those on Instagram.
-Start now and get one month for free!
+Check out the features of our Instagram Publisher and start now and get 14 days for free!

 Read the Slovak version of this blog post on Triad blog 🙂